 Steven Barnett has been a Primary Care Physician for twenty plus years in under-served populations.
 He has a special interest in psychosocial aspects of well-being including substance abuse.
 He currently is the Medical Director for a non-profit clinic for HIV positive patients that provides medical aid and psychosocial services.
 He and his wife have 5 children and a beloved Cockapoo.
 He loves spending time at the lake with his family.

-Charlotte Berry was born in Memphis, Tennessee and attended Mary Baldwin College in Staunton, Virginia.
+Charlotte Berry (Ex-Officio) was born in Memphis, Tennessee and attended Mary Baldwin College in Staunton, Virginia.
 Her career involved psychiatric social work and social work with the Department of Social Services in Richmond, Virginia.
 She later became a volunteer and served on several Non-profit National Boards.
 She was the National Chairman for the American Red Cross.
 She traveled the world for several years.
 She also became a member of the United Way of America and Volunteer of America National Boards, both in Asheville, NC and Columbia, SC.
 She has had the privilege of using her social work background throughout her life.

 Ken Childs has extensive experience in law.
 He has taught at the USC Law School and is an expert in school law.
 He was a founding member of the Greenville County Drug Commission and has served as SC Assistant Attorney General.
 In addition to other non-profit board experience, he is a member of the Columbia Area Mental Health Board.

 Faith Divisek’s professional background is primarily in the field of education as a teacher, counselor, principal, and school administrator, an educational consultant, and a teacher of graduate level courses at Columbia International University.
 She has been a member and has served on boards of several professional, community and non-profit organizations.
 She is married and has two grown daughters and two grandchildren.